Mr. Belvedere Rings the Bell

-Mr. Belvedere Rings the Bell is a 1951 American comedy film, the third and final one starring Clifton Webb as Lynn Belvedere.
-It follows on from Sitting Pretty (1948) and Mr. Belvedere Goes to College (1949).
+Mr. Belvedere Rings the Bell is a 1951 American comedy film, the third and final starring Clifton Webb as Lynn Belvedere.
+It follows Sitting Pretty (1948) and Mr. Belvedere Goes to College (1949).
+The screenplay written by Ranald MacDougall is based on the play The Silver Whistle by Robert E. McEnroe.

 Plot

-Mr. Belvedere is on a lecture tour on the topic "How to be young, though 80".
-He wonders if there is any point in living to be 80 himself after overhearing four residents of the Church of John old age home talk about their ailments.
-He decides to embark on an investigation at the home.
-When he goes to see Bishop Daniels about gaining entry, he is mistaken for Oliver Erwenter, who had applied for admission, but died at age 77.
-He does not correct the mistake since only the aged are admitted.
+Mr. Belvedere embarks on a lecture tour delivering speeches about how to feel young even at the age of 80.
+After overhearing residents of a church-operated retirement home discussing their ailments, he wonders whether there is any point in living to 80 himself and launches an investigation at the home.
+When he visits Bishop Daniels about gaining entry, he is mistaken for Oliver Erwenter, who had applied for admission but died at age 77.
+Belvedere does not correct the mistake as only the aged are admitted.

-After encountering initial skepticism, he has the residents of the facility feeling younger, aided by youth pills from "Tibet" (actually simply sugar pills he concocts at the local drugstore), much to the disapproval of the well-meaning but staid Rev. Charles Watson, the person in charge of the old age home.
-Belvedere also helps Harriet Tripp, Watson's assistant, with her romance problem: the reverend does not see that she is in love with him.
-With the help of Emmett, the lecture tour company's advance man, Belvedere makes preparations for a church bazaar to raise funds for the poverty-stricken place.
+After encountering initial skepticism, Belvedere uses the placebo effect to cause the home's residents to feel younger, dispensing what he calls youth pills from Tibet, which are actually just sugar pills.
+The staid Rev. Charles Watson, who operates the home, disapproves.
+Belvedere also helps Harriet Tripp, Watson's assistant, with her romance problem, as she is in love with Watson.
+With the help of Emmett, the lecture-tour company's advance man, Belvedere prepares for a church bazaar to raise funds for the home.

-Watson soon discovers his newest charge's true identity, but he keeps the information to himself after seeing how much good Belvedere has accomplished.
-However, reporters finally uncover his deception, and the disillusioned senior citizens revert to their cheerless routine.
-Belvedere manages to convince them that they are only as old as they think they are.
-Watson also sees the light and proposes to Miss Tripp.
-His work done, and convinced it is worth his while to live to 80, Belvedere leaves to resume his lecture tour.
+Watson discovers Belvedere's true identity but keeps the information to himself after seeing how much good Belvedere has accomplished.
+Reporters finally uncover Belvedere's deception and the disillusioned residents of the home revert to their cheerless routine, but Belvedere convinces them that they are only as old as they feel.
+Watson sees the light and proposes marriage to Miss Tripp.

+His work done, and convinced that it is worthwhile to live to 80, Belvedere leaves to resume his lecture tour.